What is cyber threat intelligence?

 • Timeframe: Long term, with staggered mitigations

-The Threat Intelligence Lifecycle
+The Cyber Threat Intelligence Lifecycle

 Scoping

-Before threat intelligence activities begin, the organisation must define the scope of the threat intelligence program, including examining valuable assets and system boundaries, risks and risk tolerance, needs and goals, regulatory constraints, and even budgets and assigned owners.
+Before cybersecurity threat intelligence activities begin, the organisation must define the scope of the threat intelligence program, including examining valuable assets and system boundaries, risks and risk tolerance, needs and goals, regulatory constraints, and even budgets and assigned owners.

 Collection